 Your Soul Has its Own Signature

 Every thing has its own rhythm, and moves and breathes according to its own nature.
 Every thing contains its own unique spiritual signature.
 You are unique.
 You come from the Tao; you are a unique aspect of the Tao.
 Now, what would you like to do as Tao?
 Do you want to rest?
 Do you want to sit in the garden?
 Do you want to make soup?
 Do you want to provide a home for a shelter dog or cat?
-Do you want to discover the next gene sequence?
-What do you, as the Tao, need to create in order to express your uniqueness?
+Do you want to explore the mysteries of the quantum field?
+What do you, as the Tao, need to create in order to express your unique “greatness?”

-YOU’RE HERE TO MANIFEST YOUR UNIQUE SPIRITUAL SIGNATURE, whatever that is, whatever it looks like.
+You’re here to manifest your unique spiritual signature, whatever that is, whatever it looks like.
 To believe that you first have to be great or “live your greatness” before you can express your uniqueness can be confusing and misleading – not to mention – can ultimately stop you dead in your tracks.
-Forget about being “great;” focus on getting in touch with your unique spiritual signature, and then on expressing it.
+Forget about being “great;” focus instead on getting in touch with your unique spiritual signature, and then on expressing that.
 When you are expressing your unique piece of the Tao, your life will be a beautiful reflection of who you are, and you will be living who you came here to be, and doing what you came here to do, and the “size” of that expression will be in sync with your soul’s intentions.
 That size could well change over time, but to attempt to create a size based on pressure from gurus who tell you that you are living your life too small, that living your soul purpose is directly tied to your income, and that the size of your income is a direct reflection of whether or not you’re living your purpose, is to completely ignore your own soul and to buy into a false understanding of what it means to live your greatness.

 Assigning Value to a Soul

 It’s impossible to answer these questions.
-We can see how ridiculous it is to try to assign value to your soul’s purpose.
-On the other hand, I believe that we can with complete conviction state that when we’re lined up with our soul intentions, we are as powerful as God.
+We can see how ridiculous it is to try to assign value to your your soul or its purpose.
+On the other hand, I believe that we can, with complete conviction, state that when we’re lined up with our soul intentions, we are as powerful as God.
 Because God is in all of us, we are all uniquely qualified to express he/r purpose.
 How we give expression to God-in-us is inevitably sacred and holy.
 How can we judge the value of what is sacred and holy?
 Acts of service to others are acts of service to God.
 And if these are all worthy before God, how do we begin to define what a life of greatness looks like?

 Be Present to the Moment

-Focus on being present in the moment – to yourself, to your guides and higher self, to the souls around you, to the soul of Earth and all its inhabitants.
-When you are present, you are in tune with all that is, and can far more readily act in alignment with your dharma.
-When you are fully present, connected with your Higher Self, consciously following your guidance, you are being true to your soul’s purpose.
-Deep satisfaction comes from the benefit to others of the outward flow of your gifts.
-You see that you have a specific purpose and came into this life to shine the brightness of your personal light.
+Focus on being present in the moment – to yourself, to your guides and Higher Self, to those around you, and to the Earth and all her inhabitants.
+When you are present, you are in tune with all that is, and can far more readily act in alignment with your dharma and be available to respond to the needs of the moment.
+When you are fully present, connected with your Higher Self, and consciously following your guidance, you are being true to your soul’s purpose.
+Deep satisfaction comes from the benefit to others of the natural flow of your gifts.
+When you are in flow, you can see your purpose in action.
 When you are expressing your soul, you have found your true identity and there is no longer any reason to compare yourself to others or to pursue activities that do not fulfill you.
-At this point, you are present to your life and fully engaged, and your very presence uplifts others simply because you are being who you are.
+At this point, you are present to your life and fully engaged, and your very presence uplifts others simply because you are being yourself.